 I am looking for another lens.
-So if you’ve got recommendations on a good lens that won’t break the bank, like I went to the camera store and when I was talking to the guy there, I was like, let me know the options.
+If you’ve got recommendations on a good lens that won’t break the bank, like I went to the camera store and when I was talking to the guy there, I was like, let me know the options.
 And the first thing that he took out was a $2,000 lens.
 Don’t get me wrong.

 It was beautiful.
 Like when we put it on the camera and we had a look at it, it was stunning, but I was like, that costs more than the camera man.
 Like, come on, like that’s not necessary for live streaming.

 Anyway, the lens that I use is the kit lens.
 There are lots of options out there, but it’s okay to use the kit lens.
 Like, as you can see, I think the quality of this livestream is pretty good.
 That’s the one that I currently use.

 Rach says, “Do you use auto-focus during your livestream?” yes, I do.
 Normally my husband sets up like the camera for the most part, but yes, I do use auto-focus for the most part.
 Tiffany’s here and Tiffany says, “Look who’s live.

 Hello, Sara!” good to see you Tiffany.
 She has a really great channel.
 Go check out her channel.
 That, you know, if you’ve got any other questions, please, please, please do drop them in the chat or in the comments.